 What Do Psychologists Do?

 Psychologists can perform several functions, including research, practice and education.
 Typically, these professionals will choose a specialized area of psychology, such as neuroscience, addictions, anxiety-related disorders or any number of other specializations.
-You can find a more comprehensive list of psychology topics on the CPA’s “what is psychologist” page.
+You can find a more comprehensive list of psychology topics on the CPA’s “what is a psychologist” page.

 Where Do Psychologists Work?